213ec2209/my_ALU_problem/docs/Specification.md

 #

 # The ALU module provides a compact and efficient implementation of basic arithmetic and logical operations for 8-bit data paths.
 Its fully combinational nature ensures low latency and easy integration into larger digital systems.
-The inclusion of a zero flag enables straightforward control-flow decisions, making the module suitable for simple processors, controllers, and RTL problem benchmarks.

 #